 Use presentation software to prepare multimedia presentations.
 Combine text, graphics, video, and sound.
 Use the computer and multimedia projector to present information to an audience or to individuals using a PC.

-May be repeated one time.
-(MJC CMPGR 215) Transfer: CSU
+(MJC CMPGR 215)

-CMPSC 12 WEBSITE DEVELOPMENT 2-3 Units APPLICATIONS
+CMPSC 12 Website Development Applications - 2-3 units

 Students will be able to use website/webpage development application software to prepare multimedia presentations for use with an Internet browser.
 They will also be able to combine text, graphics, video, and sound, enhance computer displays for an audience, and prepare home page links for access over the Internet.
-May be repeated one time.
-(MJC CMPGR 264) Transfer: CSU
+(MJC CMPGR 264)